misalcedo/tortuga/docs/src/design.md

 - Tortuga provides record definitions to provide a reusable way to pattern match on a record.

 ## Processes
-- The corrency building block is a process.
+- The building block for concurrency is a process.
-- Processs can do anything a function can do plus: receive messages, send messages and create other processes.
+- Processes can do anything a function can do plus: receive messages, send messages and create other processes.
 - Tortuga has no synchronization or locking primitives.

 ## Standard Library
 - Provides mathematical primitives.
-- Provides concurrency building blocks (e.g. concenssus, 2-phase commit, etc.).
+- Provides concurrency building blocks (e.g. consensus, 2-phase commit, etc.).
 - Provides access to a key-value block store.
 - Provides a logging process.
 - Provides networking primitives (e.g. servers, clients, connections, TLS, TCP, UDP, etc.).